 EINSTEIN: It's the miracle of birth.
-The chick is coming!
+The chick is coming all by itself!

 (Lucky crawls out of the egg.
-Lucky's fuzzy feathers are damp and rather yucky.
+Lucky' fuzzy feathers looking damp and rather yucky.
 Hardly able to walk, Lucky toddles up to Zorbo and stares at him.
 Stunned, Zorbo stares back at Lucky.)